beam4/buildchurchsite/showcase.md

 ![t07](/img/transducer07.jpeg)

-Fig. 04 We bought a second hand transducer L7535 for HP Ultrasound (now part of Philips) from a Canada company.
+Fig. 04 We bought a second hand transducer L7535 for HP Ultrasound (now a part of Philips) from a Canada company.

 #### Fig. 05